 Enable the ingress

 Remember to add a DNS record for your domain name that points to the external IP address of the Kubernetes host.
-You can find the external IP address of the Kubernetes host on the Nodes page in UMHLens / OpenLens.

 What’s next